Anjali9293/Work-Day-Scheduler--Homework5/README.md

 - When user refreshes the page, all the saved events will still be available in the page for the user to review

--Here is an image of the application page:
+- Here is an image of the application page:

 ![Daily planner application](/Assets/snapshots/dailyplanner.PNG)